NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 The ``distorted_crop_size`` has the dimensions of the region whose center is also the image center in which the given distortion model is valid.
 Normally it should be the whole image.
-The ``undistorted_image_size`` has a generous overestimate of the image dimensions after undistortion.
+The ``undistorted_image_size`` has a somewhat generous overestimate of the image dimensions after undistortion.

 Educated guess can be provided for the quantities that are not known.
-This tool can be used to optimize the focal length, optical center, an distortion coefficients.
+This tool can be used to optimize the focal length, optical center, and distortion coefficients.
 The undistorted image size also need not be known accurately.
+A tighter ``distorted_crop_size`` can help for images with strong distortion if the distortion model is not expressive enough to fit it precisely.

 A file in the same format will be written in the output directory, with the name::